 In 1973 a significant flood caused much damage to the banks of the creek, when 190mm of rain fell over a period of 20 hours.
 Water flooded 15 homes in the Flinders Avenue and Wingara Drive area.
 Following the 1973 floods, a levee was constructed and completed in 1986.

-1976 – The then Shire of Corio sealed the road (Wingara Drive) and put in a water main to allow for further planting.1
+In 1976, the then Shire of Corio sealed the road (Wingara Drive) and put in a water main to allow for further planting.

-2011 – Friends of Kevin Hoffman Walk Inc were formed in recognition of the work that Kevin and his family has done and the significance of this native parklands for the Lara region.
+In 2011 the Friends of Kevin Hoffman Walk Inc. were formed to assist Kevin with the maintenance work of this significant native parklands that he and his family created for the Lara region.